-Admissions Tests for Medicine
+Admissions Test for Medicine: UCAT

-BMAT and UCAT

-- BMAT (Biomedical Admissions Test): The BMAT was introduced in 2003 because the top institutions receive many more applications from extremely well qualified students than there are places to offer.
-The purpose of the test is purely to provide a predictive assessment of candidate's academic potential. - UCAT (UK Clinical Aptitude Test): It helps to ensure that candidates selected have the most appropriate mental abilities, attitudes and professional behaviour required for new doctors and dentists to be successful in their clinical careers.
+• UCAT (University Clinical Aptitude Test): It helps to ensure that candidates selected have the most appropriate mental abilities, attitudes and professional behaviour required for new doctors and dentists to be successful in their clinical careers.
 It is used in collaboration with other admissions processes such as the UCAS application and academic qualifications.
 The UCAT does not contain any curriculum or science content.
-It focuses on exploring the cognitive powers of candidates and other attributes considered to be valuable for healthcare professionals.
+It focuses on exploring the cognitive powers of candidates and other attributes considered valuable for healthcare professionals.